Sissuire/SDM/README.md

 *** In current work, we only validate the performance on FR-VQA, but we hope this work could be transferred into broader scenarios (for example, UGC-VQA, or others).
 It is easy to reserve the second step but substitute the first step with specific modeling. ***

+### Environment

+The method is implemented with MATLAB R2016a, OpenCV 2.4.13 on windows for feature extraction, and PyTorch 1.1.0, numpy 1.14.3 on Ubuntu for sequential modeling.
+Different versions may occur slight changes in performance.

 ### Cite

 If you are interested in the work, or find the code helpful, please cite our work